anthony1x6000/ROBLOX2016stylus/unreleasedChanges.md

 - Moved stuff around to save some space.
 The file is still riding that 100kb limit.
 - Game icon border radius changed to 3px.
 - Added an 11-pixel gap from the arrow to the first game tile.
-- Recommended games fix (for my browser)
+- Recommended games fix (for my browser).
 - Fixed the width for the "[Back to private servers](https://imgur.com/a/JBuWZHp)" button.
 - Fixed game tile box shadows.
-(Added them on a higher layer)
-- Small changes to the Catalog search bar
+- Small changes to the Catalog search bar.
+- Polished up the game scroller buttons.
+- Added a small margin on the left between the games and the arrows.
 ## Could be removed changes
 Changes could be removed because I don't yet know its effects on the rest of the website.
 - Buttons "Add people" and "Generate" text changed to black.